thomasduft/testr/samples/Definitions/TC-Login-001.md

 The purpose of this test-case is to satisfy the use-case UC-001-Login which is to authenticate any user of the system.

-> Note: Correlates to the `Name`-property of an executable test-case.

 ## Preconditions

 - The user must be registered in the system.